 - 2On this page, navigate to the Display section.

 - 3Under the Display section, you will find the resolution in between the parentheses.
 The same with Windows; if it says 3840 x 2160, then you have 4K UHD.
 If it’s 4096 x 2304, then your Mac can support a full 4K.
 Otherwise, your Mac can’t run 4K.

 How To Output 4K Resolution From Laptops To Monitors

 If you found out that your laptop can’t support 4K, don’t worry.
 You have another option to display 4K resolution using your computer.
-For example, you can use an external 4K monitor.
+For example, you can use an external 4K curved monitor.

 However, before you purchase one, you need to know whether your laptop has a graphic card capable of supporting that.
 You can do so by checking the specs of your computer.
 Otherwise, follow the steps below:

 - 1Open the Windows search bar by pressing and holding Windows + S keys.
 Alternatively, you can press the search icon beside the Start menu.